 Otter Creek Wind Farm is a wind power project located in the northwestern area of the Municipality of Chatham-Kent, near the town of Wallaceburg.
-When completed, the project will have a generating capacity of up to 50 MW and include:

 The Project is being developed by Otter Creek Wind Farm Limited Partnership (Otter Creek), a partnership of Renewable Energy Systems Canada (RES Canada), Boralex Inc., and Walpole Island First Nation.